Two Held in Boston After Cartoon Bomb Scare

 DAVID FOLKENFLIK: Yesterday started off on an anxious note for Boston Mayor Thomas Menino.

-Mayor THOMAS MENINO (Boston): Early this morning, I received a call from Commissioner Davis of a suspicious form in Sullivan Square in Cambridge.
+THOMAS MENINO: Early this morning, I received a call from Commissioner Davis of a suspicious form in Sullivan Square in Cambridge.

 FOLKENFLIK: Menino was speaking to reporters at a packed press conference yesterday afternoon.
 Boston Police Commissioner Edward Davis and his department had to investigate suspicious packages left under bridges and other public areas throughout the region.
 Davis said it diverted a lot of police time, energy and money.

-Mr. EDWARD DAVIS (Commissioner, Boston Police): Emergency deployment teams were sent into the center of the city immediately upon these reports.
+EDWARD DAVIS: Emergency deployment teams were sent into the center of the city immediately upon these reports.
 There were significant shutdowns of not only highways but rail traffic with the MBTA, and this has created an enormous inconvenience to people in the city.

 FOLKENFLIK: The national news followed, such as these reports on Fox News Channel at MSNBC.